Global Supply Chain Management: 8 Market Forces Creating Complexity

 “Change is the only constant” seems to be a consistent mantra, but with one exception: today it happens much faster.
 And the best way to win the speed game is to start before anyone else.
 But in order to “go faster,” you need to be aware of the market dynamics impacting global supply chain management.

-In Jabil’s Global Supply Chain Trends survey, participants listed a diverse set of market forces:
+In Jabil’s Special Report: Supply Chain Resilience in a Post-Pandemic World, participants listed a diverse set of market forces:

 - Increased demand